sriramez/xmlparser/README.md

 **XML Parser service:**

-The xml parser service uses Redis Cache as backend storage.
+The xml parser service uses Redis Cache as backend storage.This approach is used so even when the application is scaled up or down the data can be stored in a centralized server.
+And also the output is returned in API form and also as xml file format.

 The connection properties are found in application.properties.